dwoodjr/drexel-perforce/src/site/notes/Drexel Perforce/Perforce Streams/Virtual Streams.md

 **C. Define the Paths:**

 - On the Advanced tab, specify the paths that define what to include or exclude in your virtual stream.
 Use:
+    - `Share ...` : Paths included with shared are shared with the parent stream.
+Meaning merging/copying/branching/submitting are not allowed by default.
+This action takes place in the parent stream, but files added or deleted from a shared path automatically propagate to the parent.
+        - ``` share path/to/diredctory/... ```
     - `exclude ...` to exclude everything by default.
-    - `share`, `isolate`, or `import` followed by specific paths to fine-tune what you want to include.
+Always behaves as exclusion.
+Paths included here are excluded from view or actions.
+        - ```exclude paht/to/directory/...```
+    - `isolate` or `import` paths in a virtual stream, in most cases, essentially act as `share` does.

 ### Step 3: Finalizing Your Virtual Stream